temuller/hostphot/docs/examples/preprocessing.rst

 	survey = 'PS1'
 	coadd_images('SN2004eo', coadd_filters, survey)

 This creates a new fits image under the object's directory, in this case, with the name ``PS1_riz.fits``.
 Coadding images is useful for common aperture photometry (see below).
+For the coadd, HostPhot makes use of `reproject <https://reproject.readthedocs.io/en/stable/index.html>`_.

 Image Masking
 ~~~~~~~~~~~~~

 Some low-redshift galaxy can have foreground stars "sitting" on top of them.
-HostPhot can remove these first detecting them with pseudo-sigma clipping and cross-matching the sources with a catalog of stars, and then masking them using a 2D Gaussian kernel.
+HostPhot can remove these first detecting them with pseudo-sigma clipping (using `sep <https://github.com/kbarbary/sep/>`_) and cross-matching the sources with a catalog of stars (using `astroquery MAST <https://astroquery.readthedocs.io/en/latest/mast/mast.html>`_), and then masking them using a 2D Gaussian kernel.
 The coadded image created above can be masked and the parameters of the mask can be extracted to be used on single filter images of the same object:

 .. code:: python